Investment strategy Investing in defensive stocks: What to consider

 Key considerations and risks

-Defensive stocks can help you weather market volatility, but, like all other types of stocks, defensive stocks carry inherent risks.
+Defensive stocks can help you weather market volatility, but, like all other types of stocks, they carry inherent risks.
 Here are some key considerations to keep in mind:

 • Out of favor in bull markets – During bull markets, there is often a shift in investor preference toward cyclical stocks, while defensive stocks may take a backseat.
 This is due to the nature of defensive stocks, which typically exhibit slower growth rates and are less likely to experience rapid appreciation in value.